 No. Asserting that patients have a responsibility to take steps to protect and maintain their own health and wellbeing does not mean that those who do not do so can be denied treatment.
-The GMC states clearly, in Good medical practice (para 57), that:
+The GMC states clearly, in Good medical practice (paragraph 19), that:

-'You must not refuse or delay treatment because you believe that a patient's actions or lifestyle have contributed to their condition.'
+'You must not refuse or delay treatment because you believe that a patient's actions or choices contributed to their condition.'